amanessinger/manessinger.com/content/post/2024/09/6547-bozen-iv.md

 Lorenzi.
 There is a dealer of fine knives of the same name in Vienna.
 This is not a chain.
-They are not commercially connected, but a a family Lorenzi from Trentino has been famous for fine knives and scissors for centuries.
+They are not commercially connected, but a family Lorenzi from Trentino has been famous for fine knives and scissors for centuries.
 I suppose they are related.